OpenBB-finance/OpenBB/openbb_sdk/CONTRIBUTING.md

 After running `pip install .` on `openbb_sdk/providers/<provider_name>` your provider should be ready for usage, both from a Python interface or the API.

 ## The charting extension

 The following section assumes that you're using the `openbb_charting` charting extension, although the same principles apply to any other extension.

 ### Add a visualization to an existing SDK command

-One should start be ensuring that the already implemented endpoint is available in the [charting router](openbb_sdk/extensions/charting/openbb_charting/charting_router.py).
+One should first ensure that the already implemented endpoint is available in the [charting router](openbb_sdk/extensions/charting/openbb_charting/charting_router.py).

-To do so, you can run `python openbb_sdk/extensions/charting/openbb_charting/builder.py` - which will read all the available endpoints and add them to the charting router.
+To do so, you can run:
+ `python openbb_sdk/extensions/charting/openbb_charting/builder.py` - which will read all the available endpoints and add them to the charting router.

 Afterwards, you'll need to add the visualization to the [charting router](openbb_sdk/extensions/charting/openbb_charting/charting_router.py).
 The convention to match the endpoint with the respective charting function is the following: